carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 ```

 What do we put in place of the question marks?
 For `ints1` the subsequence would
-be some equivalent of C++’s `std::span`.
+be some equivalent of C++'s `std::span`.
 But `ints2` is backed by a set, it
-won’t be able to expose a `std::span` subsequence because it is organized
+won't be able to expose a `std::span` subsequence because it is organized
 differently internally!

 So, `SubSequence` will often expose some implementation details, and it would